wp-plugins/eg-archives/readme.txt

 1. Activate EG-Archives through the 'Plugins' menu in WordPress,
 1. The plugin is ready to be used,

-The plugin is now ready to be used.
-You can also use the WordPress 2.7 features, and install the plugin directly from the WordPress interface.
+You can also install the plugin directly from the WordPress interface.

+One the installation is done, you can go to the menu **Options / EG-Archives**, to setup the options.

+== Upgrade Notice ==

+The version 1.1 of the plugin used the old Widget API.
+The new version 2.0 is using the API published with WordPress 2.8.
+The widgets options are different between the two API.
+So, options defined with EG-Archives 1.1.x will be lost after the upgrade.

+The recommendation for a clean upgrade is

+1. Remove the widget from your sidebar,
+1. Upgrade the plugin,
+1. Install the new widget in your sidebar,
+1. Setup the options with the menu **Options / EG-Archives**

 == Usage ==